COVID & NAI’A - FAQs

 Why is Fiji open to travellers now?

-Fiji’s high vaccination rate is the main reason that it is the first nation in the South Pacific to open borders.
-The Fijian government and its people embraced a broad-reaching and successful COVID vaccination program and currently 95% of the population aged 18+ is double-vaccinated.
+Fiji’s high vaccination rate is the main reason that it was the first nation in the South Pacific to open borders.
+The Fijian government and its people embraced a broad-reaching and successful COVID vaccination program and currently 93% of the population aged 18+ is double-vaccinated.

 Who is allowed to travel to Fiji?

 Fiji has ZERO TRAVEL RESTRICTIONS and offers a safe and relaxing holiday for travellers from all over the world.
 Travel insurance is not mandatory but recommended.

 - Depending on your country’s entry requirements, you may need to record a negative test result to return home.

 - If you test positive on a RAT during your stay in Fiji, you will be required to undergo five days of isolation.

 - Should your home country or insurance provider require a PCR confirmation, this can be facilitated by NAI’A at your cost.